 Fold the bag down as close to the bananas as possible.
 Bananas and other fruits give off a gas called ethylene.
 The presence of the gas encourages fruit to ripen.
 Putting the bananas in the bag concentrates the gas so the bananas ripen in a few days.

-Wait.
-Check the bag every day by unrolling it and looking at the color of the banana skin.
-When it's golden yellow the banana is ripe.
+Check the bag every day by unrolling it and looking at the color of the banana peel.
+When it's golden yellow, the banana is ripe.